Jupiter Hydro Inc.

 The Jupiter technology advantages are:

-1) We are at least 2 times less costly than the most established competitors.
+1) We are at least 2 times less costly than the publicly reported costs of our competitors.

-4) We actually have less to prove than any technology as all our components are long since proven.
+3) We actually have less to prove than any technology as all our components (generators, rectifiers, inverters, transformers, bearings, shock absorber mechanisms and non-ferrous rebar) are all off-the-shelf and readily available commercially.